cypress-io/cypress-documentation/source/guides/tooling/plugins-guide.md

 ## cy.task

 This event: `task` is used in conjunction with the {% url `cy.task()` task %} command.
-It allows you to write arbitrary code in node.js to accomplish tasks that aren't possible in the browser.
+It allows you to write arbitrary code in Node.js to accomplish tasks that aren't possible in the browser.

 You can use the `task` event to do things like:

 - Manipulating a database (seeding, reading, writing, etc.)
-- Storing state in node that you want persisted (since the driver is fully refreshed on visits)
+- Storing state in Node that you want persisted (since the driver is fully refreshed on visits)
 - Performing parallel tasks (like making multiple http requests outside of Cypress)
 - Running an external process (like spinning up a Webdriver instance of another browser like Firefox, Safari, or puppeteer)